hkniberg/ainutshell/1-main/160-wrapup.md

 # Wrapup

-OK let’s wrap it up.
+Congrats, you've gotten through the most important part of this book!
+You now have an overview of what Generative AI is, and you've gotten a bunch of concrete tips for how to survive and thrive in the Age of AI!

 Here are the key things I hope you will remember.

 - Generative AI a super useful tool that can help both you, your team, and your company in a big way.
 - The better you understand it, the more likely it is to be an opportunity rather than a threat.